Easy Raspberry & Peach Danish

 • Over medium heat, cook the peaches until tender, 5-7 minutes.
 Spread peaches over rolls.
 Top with the fresh raspberries, set aside.
 Preheat oven to 375 degrees.

-• In a small mixing bowl combine 1 cup flour, brown sugar, butter and cinnamon.
+• In a small mixing bowl combine 1 cup yellow cake mix, brown sugar, butter and cinnamon.
 Using a pastry blender or fork, mix together until the mixture resembles coarse crumbs.
 Place topping over peaches and raspberries.

 • Place in the oven and bake for 30 minutes.
 Remove from oven let it cool.